House debates holding Meadows in contempt in Jan. 6 probe

 Meadows himself has sued the panel, asking a court to invalidate two subpoenas that he says are “overly broad and unduly burdensome.”

-On Monday, Cheney read from the texts from Trump Jr. and a series of Fox News hosts as those in Trump’s inner circle attempted to reach the president through his chief of staff.
+On Monday night, Cheney read from the texts from Trump Jr., a series of Fox News hosts and members of Congress as those in Trump’s inner circle attempted to reach the president through his chief of staff.

 If Meadows had appeared for his deposition, lawmakers had also planned to ask him about Trump’s efforts to overturn the election in the weeks before the insurrection, including his outreach to states and his communications with members of Congress.